Quiz time: Do you think a good dose of antibiotics will knock that cold or flu out of you?

 Before I break down some pretty eek facts about viruses, I’ll say that some of them are useful.
 Especially those called bacteriophages (meaning ‘bacteria eater’) that kill bacteria and are used to protect people against harmful bacteria hiding in food.

-As it is widely known, viruses cause disease — colds and flu are caused by viruses, as well as common diseases like chickenpox, measles, mumps and German measles (rubella).
+As it is widely known, viruses cause disease — covid-19, colds, and flu are caused by viruses, as well as common diseases like chickenpox, measles, mumps, and German measles (rubella).
 HIV, which causes AIDS, is a straight-up virus.
 Once people have had some viral infections, like chickenpox, it makes them immune from having it again – holly vaccination creates the same kind of immunity, so can prevent people from getting viral infections.

 And please, consider this one.
 Viral infections cannot be cured with antibiotics – most viral infections, like a cold or flu, or some chest infections, just get better on their own.